Świnoujście: History

-After Germany's defeat in the war, the Allied Nations imposed new borders in Central and Eastern Europe at the Potsdam Conference, which made the area, including Świnoujście, again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
-The entire population was expelled in accordance to the Potsdam Agreement and replaced by ethnic Poles.

-The Treaty of Zgorzelec signed between the People's Republic of Poland and the German Democratic Republic affirmed the new border, and the German–Polish Border Treaty of 1990 officially affirmed the existing borders after the fall of the Iron Curtain.
+After Germany's defeat in the war, Polish administrations had also established themselves in Swinemünde, but were forced to withdraw by the Soviet occupying forces.
+A post-war German administration was also established.
+When the Polish made a third attempt to take over administration in early July, the Soviets no longer resisted.
+At the Allied Nations imposed new borders in Central and Eastern Europe at the Potsdam Conference.
+Initial plans for the German-Polish border had the border line run “through” Swinemünde.
+However, during the negotiations in Potsdam, this was changed to “immediately west of Swinemünde” at Stalin’s request.
+The entire German population was expelled in accordance to the Potsdam Agreement and Poles repopulated the city.
+The Treaty of Zgorzelec signed between the People's Republic of Poland and the German Democratic Republic affirmed, under Soviet pressure, the new border, and the German–Polish Border Treaty of 1990 officially affirmed the existing borders after the fall of the Iron Curtain.

-In the winter of 1945, some members of the communist Polish Security Forces who had been victims of German concentration camps carried out atrocities against local Germans.
+In the winter of 1945, some members of the communist Polish Security Forces carried out atrocities against local Germans.
 An investigation in 2008 estimated that over 40 German civilians were killed.
 Nine men were charged with the murder and maltreatment of Germans, and in 1947, after one escaped and one hanged himself, seven of them stood trial.
-The harshest sentence given in that trial was a mere 4 years' imprisonment, for theft.
+The harshest sentence given in that trial was a mere four years' imprisonment, for theft.
 In another trial, the town's chief of police, Jan Zientara, was sentenced to eight years, for organizing robberies of German civilians.

 In 1948, the reconstruction of the port of Świnoujście from martial to commercial and fishing began.
-The construction of a large fish farm began, a huge swimming pool and industrial buildings were built, and 3 years later the Fisheries Base was commissioned.
+The construction of a large fish farm began, a huge swimming pool and industrial buildings were built, and three years later the Fisheries Base was commissioned.
 Within three years, a large fish factory was established, managed by the independent Przedsiębiorstwo Usług Rybackie Odra in Świnoujście.